PrimedErwin/SGEMM-learning/README.md

 - Launch Statistics:
  I planned to use 128 registers, but overflowed in warp_op_gemm\(and also warp_op_noconflict\).
 In double buffer version I used 137 registers.
 It will perform better below 128 registers due to higher occupancy.
 But I think it's hard to optimize it.
 Because due to compute/ldst ratio at gmem->smem stage, I tiled the matrix into 128x128 for 16x16 thread block, which each threads handle 8x8 matrix.
 So at least they will use 8x8+8+8 = 80 registers, later with index calculating things the program will touch the bottle neck of 128 registers.
 PTX may be helpful.
  - Occupancy:
  As we can see, 8 active warps per SM because I used too much registers.
 So only 1 block can be active, on cc8.9 device, which supports 1536 concurrent threads, the occupancy is 256/1536 = 0.1667.
-A way to optimize is tile the block into 128x256 for 16x32 thread block\(?\)

 Details of my kernel again:
 ![](img/profi4.png)